Phage therapy: Potential benefits

 Phage therapy is the use of bacteriophages to treat bacterial infections.

 Bacteriophage treatment offers a possible alternative to conventional antibiotic treatments for bacterial infection.
 It is conceivable that, although bacteria can develop resistance to phages, the resistance might be easier to overcome than resistance to antibiotics.
 Viruses, just like bacteria, can evolve resistance to different treatments.

-Bacteriophages are very specific, targeting only one or a few strains of bacteria.
+Bacteriophages are specific, targeting only one or a few strains of bacteria.
 Traditional antibiotics have a more wide-ranging effect, killing both harmful and useful bacteria, such as those facilitating food digestion.
 The species and strain specificity of bacteriophages makes it unlikely that harmless or useful bacteria will be killed when fighting an infection.

-A few research groups in the West are engineering a broader-spectrum phage and also a variety of forms of MRSA treatments, including impregnated wound dressings, preventative treatment for burn victims, and phage-impregnated sutures.
+A few research groups in the West are engineering a broader-spectrum phage and also a variety of forms of MRSA treatments, including impregnated wound dressings, preventive treatment for burn victims, and phage-impregnated sutures.
+Beyond MRSA, phage therapy is also being investigated as an alternative strategy for other multidrug-resistant pathogens, such as enterococci.
 Enzybiotics are a new development at Rockefeller University that create enzymes from phages.
 Purified recombinant phage enzymes can be used as separate antibacterial agents in their own right.

 Phage therapy also has the potential to prevent or treat infectious diseases of corals.
 This could mitigate the global coral decline.